Off-World-Live/obs-spout2-plugin/README.md

-Spout2 Source Plugin for OBS Studio  (64bit)
+Spout2 Plugin for OBS Studio (64bit)
 =========

-This plugin enables the import of shared textuers at high resolution from [SPOUT2](https://github.com/leadedge/Spout2) compatible programs.
+This plugin enables the import and export of shared textures at high resolution to and from [SPOUT2](https://github.com/leadedge/Spout2) compatible programs.

 ## Why